studio24/apollo/README.md

 > [!IMPORTANT]
-> This repo is archived, please see our new HTML/CSS starter kit [Amplify](https://github.com/studio24/amplify).
+> This repo is archived, please see our new front-end starter kit [Amplify](https://github.com/studio24/amplify).

 # Apollo